-The home was sold for $135,000 at the beginning of 2007 to a couple who renovated it and put it back on the market for $179,900.
+The home was sold for $135,000 at the beginning of 2007 to a couple who renovated it and have put it back on the market for $179,900.

-The official webpage explains that Toronto contractor Arthur Weeden noticed the unused space between the two larger homes and declared, “In order to use the land, I will build on it.”
+According to the Toronto Sun Telegram in 1939, Toronto contractor Arthur Weeden noticed the unused space between the two larger homes and declared, “In order to use the land, I will build on it.”

 After completing the house, he and his wife lived in it for 20 years.

 See photos of Toronto’s Little House at Atlas Obscura.

 Visit my Small Houses page to see more, like the shotgun house from “Fixer Upper.”